DeepakZunzunkar/Hibernate-demo1/README.md

   - this configuration file contain connection properties, hibernate properties, mapping file names.
   - then created mapping file refference in the configuration file.
   - in this application we have perform basic Student CURD operation so created mapping file as Student.hbm.xml.
+  - then we have created HibernateUtility where Configutaion objcet is created which reffere to above hibernate.cfg.xml file
+  - and then `SessionFactory` Implemented Object  we get through cfg object refference .

   ##### Hibernate.cfg.xml
   ```